 Firstly, that there will be no segregated areas in the blockchain environment where access in and out is controlled by a single organisation.
 All contracts exist in ‘open water’.
 This means that certain things about them will be in the public domain — what methods joe public can call, what data you can send them, how much money they contain, etc.

 Secondly, and more contentiously, a standalone smart contract app or autonomous organisation is not going to float people’s boat.
-Successful companies on blockchain will have customer support, marketing & PR, etc. They can be flexible, break their own rules, think outside the box and adapt quickly to new circumstances — at least compared to an app consisting of multiple smart contracts, that is.
+That won’t be how anyone can truly monetize blockchain.
+Successful companies will have customer support, marketing & PR, etc. They can be flexible, break their own rules, think outside the box and adapt quickly to new circumstances — at least compared to an app consisting of multiple smart contracts, that is.
 In short, the idea of a ‘smart contract as a company’ is not feasible.
 There will be an association of human beings around any service offered via smart contract.

 There are two main ways to derive economic value from the production of smart contracts: